Siberpone/ponyverse/BLOCKS.md

 > This is meant to be more of a wacky/zany kind of block and it can produce some starange (but often funny) images.

 ### Body
 Generates a random body feature description.
 If `species` variable is set or passed, it will automatically choose either pony-specific or humanized/eqg-specific body descriptions.
-NSFW descriptions can be toggled with `body_nsfw` variable.
 Supports repeat count.

 Example usage:
 ```
 twilight sparkle trotting through the woods, solo, [file pv/get/body]
 applejack, [file pv/get/body n=3], derpibooru_p_95
-rarity, humanized, [file pv/get/body species=humanized body_nsfw=1 n=2]
+rarity, humanized, [file pv/get/body species=humanized g=allow_nsfw n=3]
 ```

+Available groups: `sfw_only`, `allow_nsfw` and `nsfw_only`.

+> **Warning**
+>
+> Selecting `sfw_only` doesn't guarantee you from seeing some lewdness in the outputs.
+It simply guarantees that the block won't generate anything spicy.
+But outputs can be affected by other factors, such as: artists, intrinsic model biases, other blocks and so on.

 Sample output:
 ```